movnetwork/swap/README.md

 fails to meet the deadline, it won’t.
 So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when cryptocurrencies are being exchanged.

-The amount of time that the recipient has to accept the payment can vary significantly from one Time Locked contract to the next.
-If the recipient meets the deadline, then the money will be theirs, if he or she fails to meet the deadline, it won’t.
-So, there is an often a lot at stake when it comes to meeting deadlines from hash Time Locked contracts, when cryptocurrencies are being exchanged.

 A Hash Time Lock Contract or HTLC is a class of payments that uses Hash Locked and Time Locked to require that the receiver of a payment either acknowledge receiving the payment prior to a deadline by generating cryptographic proof of payment or forfeit the ability to claim the payment,